Target365/sdk-for-python/README.md

 ```
 openssl ec -in mykey.pem -pubout -out pubkey.pem
 ```
-You can then send us the pubkey.pem file.
 The file should look something like this:
 ```
 -----BEGIN PUBLIC KEY-----
 MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEuVHnFqJxiBC9I5+8a8Sx66brBCz3